91³Ô¹ÏÍø

 E8, Arcola Street, Hindle House Community Centre

 This is the story of a plaque that was lost and was mysteriously re-found, with pictures, before and after.
-Our thanks to Brian Longman for telling us about it and providing all our pictures - see his for the full story.
+Our thanks to Brian Longman for telling us about it and providing all these pictures - see his for the full story.

 We show here the plaque as it was when first erected and as it is now, 2014, re-found, restored and re-erected.

 Shortly after the end of WW2 the plaque was erected outside of the 1939 Community Centre, on the front wall.
 Funded by the local community it was unveiled by Father Spreadbury following a special dedication service.
-Then in 1995 the plaque was removed in preparation for the extension that can be seen in our photo.
+Then in 1995 the plaque was removed in preparation for the extension that can be seen in this photo.
 In 1998 Brian's grandfather realised that the plaque had not reappeared.
 He reported this to the Imperial War Museum who registered the plaque as "lost" in their inventory of war memorials.

 In April 2014 Brian (great-nephew of the Longman named on the plaque) and his wife Natalie decided to get the plaque replaced.
 They contacted Southern Housing Group, who had taken over the management of Hindle House, only to be told that it had been re-erected inside the extension to the Community Centre, behind the door on the right.
 No one seems to know who re-erected the plaque or when.
 The plaque can be seen, even when the building is locked, through the glazed panel in the door.